 Author, Comedian, Maths Geek

 Through this Adam met the good people at triple j and within a couple of years was hosting the breakfast radio show with his good friend Wil Anderson.
 After 6 years Adam and Wil called it a day.
-But a year later Adam was back on the grown up ABC Sydney radio station 702 where for 8 years he set ratings records and maintained second place in Australia’s largest and most competitive market.
+But a year later Adam was back on the grown-up ABC Sydney radio station 702 where for 8 years he set rating records and maintained second place in Australia’s largest and most competitive market.